testflows/TestFlows-Core/testflows/combinatorics/README.md

 Provides support for calculating the following:

-* covering arrays based on the [IPOG] algorithm.
+* pure Python implementation of calculating covering arrays based on the [IPOG] algorithm that can be used with any Python test framework
-  Covering arrays are a generalization of pairwise testing also known as all-pairs testing.
-  Also known as n-wise testing.
 * permutations of input parameters
 * combinations with and without replacement
 * cartesian product of input iterables